-Josh is a Provisional Psychologist starting with Thrive Psychology Griffith in 2018.
-Following his graduation with a Bachelor of Psychology from Charles Sturt University in 2016, working initially with people experiencing depression, anxiety and life stresses.
+Josh is a Registered Psychologist who has been with Thrive Psychology Griffith since 2018.
+Josh holds a Bachelor of Psychology from Charles Sturt University (CSU).

-Josh believes in the importance of providing evidence-based treatments for clients and assisting them in achieving their goals.
-Since beginning at Thrive Psychology, Josh has provided therapeutic interventions to clients across the lifespan.
-He uses a variety of treatment interventions which includes Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Mindfulness.
-Josh is currently interested in psychological issues associated with anxiety, depression, anger management, and grief and loss.
+Josh believes in the importance of providing evidence-based treatments to support clients achieve their goals.
+Josh works with clients across the lifespan.
+He uses a variety of treatment interventions which include Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Interpersonal Psychotherapy (IPT), Dialectical Behavioural Therapy (DBT) skills, and Mindfulness.
+Josh has experience with a variety of presentations including anxiety disorders, mood disorders, anger management, grief and loss, interpersonal difficulties, and trauma.

 BSc Hons Psych

 Leah Roscoe is a Registered Psychologist, working with Thrive Psychology since 2014.
 Following her graduation from Glasgow University with Honours in Psychology, Leah began working in Edinburgh.
 Leah worked predominately with children with a history of trauma, developmental delay and behavioural issues; however she also provided psychological interventions to adult clients diagnosed with anxiety disorders and depression.